Go-To Cordless Tools All Contractors Should Have On Hand

 Five more reasons to cut the cord!
 Check out these tools that can change the way you work.

 A lot of trim carpenters and flooring guys set up shop in one room and make all the cuts from there, even though cutting in the same room where you’re installing eliminates a whole bunch of trips back and forth to and from the saw.
-That’s because miter saws are heavy and moving them is a pain.
+That’s because miter saws, or chop saws, are heavy and moving them is a pain.

 But DeWalt’s cordless, 7-1/4-in., sliding miter saw makes quick moves a snap.
 It won’t cut as wide as a 10-in. slider, but at 32 lbs., it’s 25 lbs. lighter than full-size models, which makes hauling it around a breeze.
 And for a little guy, this saw has a lot of guts.
 It can make 275 cuts through 3-1/4-in. base on one charge.

 Electricians are lucky because they shed their cords a while ago, but that’s because they’re mostly drilling rather wimpy 3/4-in. holes all day.
 You plumbers and HVAC guys are still tethered because of the huge holes your trade requires.
+Mastering the use of a hole saw isn’t too difficult.
 Milwaukee may have finally freed you from your chains/cords.

 If you’re already invested in DeWalt’s 20V Max system, the DCBL720P1 blower just might be a tidy solution to a messy jobsite.
 It won’t take up much more space in your truck than a push broom, and it cranks out 400 CFM and blows air at 90 MPH!

-Many first-generation cordless circular saws lacked power, which caused stalls and binding, and the number of cuts completed with one battery was lackluster, at best.
+Many first-generation cordless circular saws lacked power, which caused stalls and binding, and making several circular saw cuts with one battery was lackluster, at best.
 Makita now makes a full-size, 36V cordless circ saw that may give its corded cousins a run for their money.
-The XSH08Z is part of the X2 platform, meaning it runs off two Makita 18V lithium ion batteries, the same battery that powers the world’s largest cordless tool selection.
+The Makita XSH08Z is part of the X2 platform, meaning it runs off two 18V lithium ion batteries, the same battery that powers the world’s largest cordless tool selection.